graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 done one of these things.
 To avoid this use `std::thread::joinable()`, which will return `true` only if the thread can be joined (or detached
 - the condition is identical).

+Note that to protect against exceptions, one can use a *thread guard* pattern, where the thread is a resource that is joined (if `joinable`) in its destructor (this is the Resource Acquisition Is Initialisation, RAII, pattern).

 ### Thread Arguments ###